Pranav-Dawange/Pranav-Dawange/README.md

 ## 🌱 What I'm currently working on

-- [Your current project or learning focus]
+- EDI Project
-- Exploring [technology or topic] to enhance my skills.
+- Exploring ML to enhance my skills.

 ---